e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 12.6 Control plane

-Pause, un-pause, pace changes, stop: a few scalar fields on a separate atomic surface, consulted by the loop at frame top and inside its wait and pause states.
+Pause, un-pause, pace changes, `margin` changes, stop: a few scalar fields on a separate atomic surface, consulted by the loop at frame top and inside its wait and pause states.
+`margin` (§11.7) rides here for the same reason `pace` does — it tunes the wait, never the arithmetic — so retuning the coarse/spin split mid-run is safe by construction.
 **Not staging, structurally:** staged writes apply at drains, and a paused loop drains nothing — un-pause via staging would deadlock by construction.
 Riding outside the drain/trace path is safe for determinism precisely because §11.7 put pacing